DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

-trend that women tended to value financial capacity, ambition, industriousness and cues to resource acquisition in prospective partners more than did men.[^14_Fu_59] Physically attractive women had elevated standards for potential male partner’s characteristics, including good genetic indicators, good investment indicators, good parenting indicators, and good partner indicators.[^14_Fu_60] Schwarz and Hassebrauck said in their study of heterosexuals aged 18 to 64 that slightly older
+trend that women tended to value financial capacity, ambition, industriousness and cues to resource acquisition in prospective partners more than did men.[^14_Fu_59] Physically attractive women had elevated standards for potential male partner's characteristics, including good genetic indicators, good investment indicators, good parenting indicators, and good partner indicators.[^14_Fu_60] Schwarz and Hassebrauck said in their study of heterosexuals aged 18 to 64 that slightly older